nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 NAME                            TYPE           CLUSTER-IP      EXTERNAL-IP                                                             PORT(S)                                                                                                   AGE service-sidecar-balancer        LoadBalancer   10.100.160.10   a764b23040d98479f907e9899f730b2d-20635229.eu-west-1.elb.amazonaws.com   5500:31648/TCP,5577:32244/TCP,8080:32451/TCP   17h
 ```
-If the consumer Security Server Sidecar is in the same Network use the `CLUSTER-IP`, otherwise, use the `EXTERNAL-IP`.
+If the consumer Security Server Sidecar is in the same Network we could use the `CLUSTER-IP`, otherwise, use the `EXTERNAL-IP`.
 The problem with this approach is that AWS will assign new values to these properties every time the Load Balancer Service is recreated, so it requires updating this value in the Central Server configuration each time.

 ##### 4.5.7.3 Set a fixed Private IP
 It is possible to define a Private IP in the Load Balancer Service deployment by adding the property `clusterIP` (**reference data: 3.17**):